cmhealGT/ds-interview-questions/README.md

 ## 1. Compare and contrast business and industrial analytics
 Please prepare a discussion of three differences and three similarities between business analytics & business intelligence and industrial applications of data science and machine learning.
 Choose an industrial/IoT application to highlight these characteristics (does not have to be a Schneider Electric specific example).

 ## 2. Analyze the time-series data in `power-data.csv`.
-Tell me what you can about:
+Take a look at the data provided in `power-data.csv`.
+What insights can you provide me with this data set?
+For example:

+  - Exploratory data analysis
   - Means, variations and trends of each time series
   - Relationships between the time serieses
-  - If I told you that RPDUs are each connected to one of the PDUs, how could you use the time-series data to diagnose those relationships?
+  - If I told you that RPDUs are each connected to one of the UPSs, how could you use the time-series data to diagnose those relationships?

 If possible, prepare your work in a reproducible format (like an R or Jupyter notebook) with comments and notes, so we can discuss your process and choice of tools, packages, and methods.

 ## 3. Evaluating methods